LionelBeato/capybaras/week-3/day-12/OVERVIEW.md

 2. Your system does not need to be a fully active, it just needs the fundamental components and project structure.

+### Install Java 11

+1. For gradle to work properly, we would need a compatible version of the JDK.
+[Visit this link and download and install the Java 11](https://adoptopenjdk.net/).
+2. Once you've installed Java 11, create a new Intellij Project.
+Select 'gradle' and for the sdk choose `version 11`.
+3. Gradle will take a moment to set up your project, once it's done check to see if you have the following path structure: `src > main > java`.
+4. Under the folder `java` create a new class with a main method and a print function to test if your project works.
+5. If it does, congratulation!
+You just set up gradle.
+Now we can utilize more interesting Java tools for our future projects!

 ## Hand in Assignments
 >these are expected to be handed in through TiTuS.